 However, you can maintain flexibility while also ensuring that people understand the availability of other team members.
 Even if you don’t set rigid hours when people are expected to sign on, ensure that there are a few other measures included in your remote work agreement template that can increase transparency around working hours:

-- Require that team member set an “away” status when they aren’t at their desks
+- Require that team members set an “away” status when they aren’t at their desks

 - Ask that team members list their time zone in their profiles or email signatures

 - Make team members’ calendars visible across your team